blockmatic-icebox/powerstack/README.md

 ## Context Hook Pattern

 This is ADN of the Hooks Architecture, you will find it everywhere.

-The Context API in React allows you share state between different components.
+The Context API in React allows you to share state between different components.
 Encapsulating Context and Hooks in atomic modules has the following advantages.

 - Prevents prop drilling.
 - Single responsibility principle.